FACILITIES, EQUIPMENT, AND OTHER RESOURCES

-The Center for Computational Science (CCS) holds offices on all three campuses at the University of Miami: Coral Gables, Miller School of Medicine, and The Rosenstiel School of Marine and Atmospheric Science.
+The Center for Computational Science (CCS) holds offices on all three campuses at the University of Miami: Miller School of Medicine, The Rosenstiel School of Marine and Atmospheric Science, and its main operations on the Coral Gables campus at the Gables One Tower and the Ungar Building .
 Each office is equipped with a dual processing workstations and essential software applications.
-CCS also has two dedicated conference rooms and communication technology to interact with advisors (phone, web- and video conferencing).
+CCS has three dedicated conference rooms and communication technology to interact with advisors (phone, web- and video conferencing).

 High Performance Computing (HPC):

 UM maintains one of the largest centralized academic cyber infrastructures in the country with numerous assets.

 The HPC team has been in operation since 2007.
 Over that time, the core was grown from zero HPC cyberinfrastructure to a regional high-performance computing environment that currently supports more than 1,500 users, 220 TFlops of computational power, and more than 3 Petabytes of disk storage.
 CCS’s latest system acquisition, an IBM IDataPlex system, was ranked at number 389 on the November 2012 Top 500 Supercomputer Sites list.

 At present, CCS maintains several clusters and application servers:

 Pegasus – CentOS 6.5 based batch/interactive compute cluster consisting of: